 Ingredients Explained: Collagen – what is it and why do you need it?

-Following my last ingredients explained on keratin, which you can find here, I thought I would move onto skin and the all important ‘buzzword’ of collagen.
-I think collagen is thrown around a lot in regards to skin care and even in plastic surgery with collagen injections, but what actually is collagen?
+Following my last ingredients explained on keratin, which you can find here, I thought I would move onto the skin and the all-important ‘buzzword’ of collagen.
+I think collagen is thrown around a lot in regards to skincare and even in plastic surgery with collagen injections, but what actually is collagen?
 And should you be looking on sites like https://purepathessentialoils.com/best-collagen-supplements/ for products with collagen in them?